Reejig Blog

 There's no more time for "wait and see."

 As AI reshapes every function of the enterprise, the question isn't whether work will change.
-It's whether workforce leaders will lead that change or be sidelined by it.
+It's whether workforce leaders will lead that change.
+Or be sidelined by it.

 That's why the Work Design Collaborative exists.
 A joint initiative between The Learning Forum and Reejig.
 It brings together 60 senior workforce leaders from Fortune 500 companies.
 They are doing what no one else is doing: designing the AI-powered workforce of tomorrow.